 Road pricing has long been advocated as a tool for reducing traffic congestion, but it also has a potential role to play in reducing vehicular emissions.
-In this paper, we use the dynamic traffic network simulator METROPOLIS to study the use of tolls to pursue these twin goals.
-To calculate the concentration and spatial distribution of pollution, we supplement METROPOLIS with a Gaussian dispersion model that accounts for wind speed and direction.
-We apply the combined model to a stylized urban road network during a morning commuting period, and evaluate the efficacy of single and double cordon tolls, as well as flat tolls and step tolls that change at half-hourly intervals.
+This paper uses the dynamic traffic network simulator METROPOLIS to study the use of tolls to pursue these twin goals.
+To calculate the concentration and spatial distribution of pollution, METROPOLIS is supplemented with a Gaussian dispersion model that accounts for wind speed and direction.
+The combined model is applied to a stylized urban road network during a morning commuting period to evaluate the efficacy of single and double cordon tolls, as well as flat tolls and step tolls that change at half-hourly intervals.
 Emissions of CO, CO2, NOx, and particulate matter (PM) are calculated, as well as the local health effects of CO, NOx, and PM on receptors distributed throughout the city.